Investing in the future of the profession

 CIEEM is keen to support those entering the profession by providing opportunities to gain a solid foundation in key areas and also instil good practice and a sense of professional responsibility at an early stage in their career.
 To address this, CIEEM has developed the ‘Early Careers Training Programme’.

 This programme is comprised of 12 days of training for early career Ecologists and Environmental Managers to be taken over an 18-24 month period.
 This will include a mix of core modules and a range of optional modules for the delegate and employer to choose from based on their interests and specific areas of work.

 The programme is limited to just 16 delegates per intake, who will start the programme together by attending a 2-day in-person residential introduction course.
-The next intake will be held 31 October & 01 November 2023 in Birmingham.
+The next intake will be held in April 2024.